BuidlGuidl/ctf.buidlguidl.com/README.md

 ⚡️ Live at https://ctf.buidlguidl.com

-If you have your own stack already, go straight the CTF site and start playing.
+If you have your own stack already, go straight to the CTF site and start playing.

-We have created this stack which contains all the tools that you need to play the CTF.
-Keep reading to learn how to set it up.
+We have created this stack, which contains all the tools you need to play the CTF.

+Once you have solved a challenge locally, you can deploy your solution to Optimism, and then interact with the live contracts from the frontend by [switching the network to Optimism.](#nextjs) If you are using a script, make sure you are pointing it to the Optimism RPC.

+> Live challenges addresses and ABIs are already stored in your `externalContracts.ts` file.

+Keep reading to learn how to set everything up.

 ## Setting up the environment